 It can simply be done by keeping a notebook where you write to yourself about how much progress you’ve had on a given day.
 For every moment of failure, write “FAILURE” in all-caps and try to decrease your number of FAILUREs each day.

 While holding yourself accountable to your future self through time-tracking and self-review can be effective, being accountable to someone else is much, much better.

 Let me give you my example.
-When I was in a Cadet College (a military based academic institution for high schoolers), for most of the tasks, there was always a senior brother I was accountable to.
+When I was in Cadet College (a military-based academic institution for high schoolers), for most of the tasks, there was always a senior brother I was accountable.
 So I always did what I had to do, in time.
 Now in university, I don’t have that anymore, I can justify procrastination much more easily if I want.
 It certainly downgraded my productivity.

 - You can make a productivity buddy, and report the day’s progress to each other each night.

 These are just a few ideas – you can come up with many others yourself.